Written by: Jo Mousley

 How good are you at influencing people to your way of thinking?

 You already flex your style of communication without even thinking about it, the way you talk to your partner, the boss, the kids, your mates down the pub, is all different.
-You might be doing this subconsciously or on purpose to try and get the best results from your conversation.
+You might be doing this subconsciously or on purpose to try and get the best results from your conversation, but do you know ways to improve work relationships?

 Sometimes you will meet someone and just click, whereas other times you meet someone and they set your hairs on the back of your neck on end – why is that?